 At the very core of that, is binary — language that every computer speaks and understands.
 So if you’re interested in or work with computers, the basics of binary is worth knowing a little bit about.
 After all, even though it’s just two numbers, it is, ultimately, what the world around us is written in.

-Written by: Ashish Patel
+Author – Ashish Patel